-A suite of new and updated datasets covering education, and children and young people's wellbeing, have been made available.
-Two new datasets will be added to the ADR Scotland Safe Haven:
+A suite of new and updated datasets covering education, and children and young people's wellbeing, have been made available in the ADR Scotland Safe Haven:

 Achievement of Curriculum for Excellence levels dataset